Haugen/aoc-go/README.md

 ## The template

 The template to get started each day looks like below.
-It will import the fetched input data relative to your current path, so make sure you navigate into your day folder and run the script from there.
-A provided utility function will read the input data and transform it to an array where each line in the input data file is an item.
-A function, `part1()` is then prepared to run part 1 of the problem for the day.

 Additional utilities are provided in the `utils` package.

 ```go
 package main